flashset/flashset/README.md

 # <a href="http://www.sparkyflash.com" target="_blank">SparkyFlash</a>

-An idea flashed to give a set of Programs to save developers time.
+An idea flashed to give a set of programs to save developers time.

 This repository maintained and created by team SparkyFlash.